 Always read the fine print on any insurance plan before making a purchase.
 An agent in our network can explain all coverage offerings and exclusions so that you are not unpleasantly surprised later.

 How Can I Find the Best Trip Cancellation Insurance Policy?

 Before requesting a policy quote from an insurance provider, you may want to research some trip cancellation insurance reviews online.
 There are many websites and forums that provide trip insurance reviews from customers who have filed claims.

-Through them, you can learn more about each company’s customer service, ease of claims-filing, and complications people have faced due to policy exclusions.
+Through them, you can learn more about each company’s customer service, ease of claims filing, and complications people have faced due to policy exclusions.
 You can also enlist the help of an agent in our network who can provide you with a list of providers that you may want to research.

 Secure an Affordable Trip Cancellation Insurance Policy

-If you are interested in learning more about vacation cancellation insurance, you contact an agent in our network.
+If you are interested in learning more about vacation cancellation insurance, you contact an independent insurance agent in our network.
 All member agents have taken a pledge to provide customers with outstanding service and ethical advice.
 An independent agent can help you as you search for the best trip insurance policy.

-Independent agents in our network work with several different top-rated insurance companies and can provide you with a variety of competitively-priced policies to compare.
+Independent agents in our network work with several different top-rated insurance companies and can provide you with a variety of competitively priced policies to compare.

 When you're doing trip cancellation insurance comparisons, their advice is invaluable.
-Contact a local member agent now and enjoy peace-of-mind on your next vacation.
+Contact a local member agent now and enjoy peace of mind on your next vacation.